michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

 The config files for nix version are stored in `~/.config/mtfg`.

 **At first lauch of the MTFG Extension nix need to build all dependencies for MTFG this may take several minutes!
-You may want to run `nix run github:michael-mueller-git/Python-Funscript-Editor --refresh` once before using the extension in OFS to see the current build process output.**
+You may want to run `nix run github:michael-mueller-git/Python-Funscript-Editor --refresh -- --generator` once before using the extension in OFS to see the current build process output.**

 Additional Hint: Every time i update the repository on github the start of the extension could take serveral seconds/minutes!